- December 2016

-VGC is heavily involved in this £848 million capacity upgrade of the M4 motorway.
+VGC is heavily involved in the £848 million capacity upgrade of the M4 motorway.

 Our teams are working on all aspects of the project including vegetation clearance, enabling works on the verges, drainage, structures, concreting the temporary crash barrier and work on the central reservation.
 Teams will later move to installation of cats eyes, tarmac, cabling and ducting as well as structural builds including formwork and steelwork for gantry and bridge bases.